 Put Ss in pairs to discuss the questions.
 When they have finished, ask if anyone wants to share their ideas with the class, but don't force them to if they'd rather not.

 Reflection on learning: Write your answers.
+Workbook: Ex 1-5, p7 App: grammar, vocabulary and pronunciation practice

 Students develop the skill of writing a report by learning how to change the register of spoken information.